 While plenty of holidays bring out lively crowds, nothing tops New Year's Eve for alcohol-fueled shenanigans.
 And the bartenders on-duty that night see it all.
 We asked bartenders around the country for their favorite New Year's Eve stories; here's what they had to say.

-Entries tagged with 'New Year's Eve'
+'New Year's Eve' on Serious Eats

 Fizzy mixed drinks are a great place for affordable sparkling wines: extra ingredients like citrus juice, spirits, and liqueurs can cover up almost any less-than-perfect flavors.
 Looking for a little mixing inspiration?
 Here are 16 sparkling cocktail recipes we love.